 Thank you for your interest in SLPR.

-We are no longer accepting submissions for Volume 29, Issue 1.
+We are now accepting submissions for Volume 29, Issue 2.

 Below is information on submitting print and online articles for publication consideration.